Top Scholarships & Key Resources for Transgender Students

 Housed within the University of California San Francisco, this organization increases access to quality healthcare services for transgender persons.
 The nonprofit supports comprehensive, cost effective care and engages in national advocacy efforts to improve overall health and well-being. - GLMA: Health Professionals Advancing LGBTQ Equality

-Based in Washington, D.C., this organization connects healthcare professionals interested in promoting LGBTQ equality in the field.
-It offers advocacy resources to its members and hosts an annual conference.
-Many professionals regularly rely on its LGBTQ health handbook. - National LGBT Health Education Center
+Based in Washington, D.C., GLMA connects healthcare professionals interested in promoting LGBTQ equality in the field, offers advocacy resources to its members, and hosts an annual conference.
+Many professionals rely on its LGBTQ Health Handbook. - National LGBTQIA+ Health Education Center

-A Fenway Institute affiliate, this organization provides educational resources and consultation to healthcare providers in order to optimize quality care for LGBTQ individuals.
-Resources include webinars, videos, learning modules, and publications.
-The organization also hosts events and connects advocacy experts with healthcare professionals. - Pride in Practice
+This organization provides educational resources and consultation to healthcare providers in order to optimize quality care for LGBTQ individuals.
+Resources include webinars, videos, learning modules, publications, and more. - Pride in Practice

 Pride in Practice facilitates LGBTQ healthcare education by empowering providers to give better care to transgender persons.
-It operates several patient hotlines and offers continuing education opportunities for healthcare professionals.
-It also provides printable guides designed to raise LGBTQ healthcare awareness. - World Professional Association for Transgender Health
+It operates several patient hotlines, offers continuing education opportunities for healthcare professionals, and provides printable guides designed to raise LGBTQ healthcare awareness. - World Professional Association for Transgender Health (WPATH)

-This international, interdisciplinary organization advances evidence-based care, education, and research in transgender health.
-If offers a provider directory for prospective patients and engages in a broad range of education and advocacy efforts across the globe.
+International, interdisciplinary organization advancing evidence-based care, education, and research in transgender health.
+It offers a provider directory for prospective patients and engages in a broad range of education and advocacy efforts across the globe.